The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Ellipticity

-\headings{Projected Ellipticity from angular momentum}\\ \Gls{late-type galaxies} are typically modeled as circular discs and their ellipticity is often assumed to be aligned with their angular momentum vector (tidal torquing or spin alignment), $\mathbf{L} = L_i = \left\{L_x, L_y, L_{\parallel}\right\}^{\tau}$. $\tau$ denotes the transpose vector and $i={1,2,3}$ the three spatial directions (Figure~\ref{fig:projecting_spiral}).
-To obtain the projected shape of a spiral galaxy along the \gls{LOS}, or $ L_{\parallel}$, the orientation angle $\theta$ is given by:
+\Gls{late-type galaxies} are typically modeled as circular discs and their \gls{ellipticity} is often assumed to be aligned with their angular momentum (tidal torquing or spin alignment), $\mathbf{L} = \left\{L_x, L_y, L_{\parallel}\right\}^{\tau}$. $\tau$ denotes the transpose vector(Figure~\ref{fig:projecting_spiral}).
+To obtain the projected shape of a \gls{spiral} galaxy along the \gls{LOS}, or $ L_{\parallel}$, the orientation angle $\theta$ is given by:

 and the axis ratio: